DynaPlex/DynaPlex/README.md

 # DynaPlex

-DynaPlex is a Python library for solving Markov Decision Processes and similar models (POMDP, HMM).
-Its design prioritizes clean modelling and solving of problems arising in operations management (OM): supply chain management, transportation, manufacturing and warehousing, and maintenance optimization.
-Models are written in
+DynaPlex is an optimization library for solving Markov Decision Processes and related sequential decision making problems (POMDP, HMM).

+The DynaPlex design enables clean modelling and efficient solving of problems arising in operations management (OM) and related fields, e.g. in supply chain management, transportation, manufacturing, warehousing, maintenance optimization, process optimization, etc. Models are written in
-**DynaML** — a subset of Python suitable for modelling OM problems — and executed by a fast multi-threaded engine with a bundled LLVM JIT: you read and write canonical Python code, and get auto-vectorized C++ speed.
-Just as importantly, the library bundles algorithms such as deep controlled learning (DCL), specifically designed for the highly stochastic problems that arise in typical OM applications.
+**DynaML**: a purpose-built modelling language whose syntax is canonical Python, extended with modelling primitives such as discrete distributions.
+Models execute on a multi-threaded bundled LLVM JIT, allowing the user to read and write canonical Python code, and get auto-vectorized C++ speed.

+Just as importantly, the library bundles algorithms such as Deep Controlled Learning (DCL), specifically designed for the highly stochastic problems that arise in typical OM applications, as well as canonical implementations of DRL algorithms such as Proximal Policy Optimization (PPO), which benefit from the compiled vectorized environment to accelerate training.
+There is also first-class support for comparing and optimizing classical parameterized policies, as well as planned support for exact algorithms.

 **[Documentation & tutorials](https://dynaplex.github.io/DynaPlex/)** ·
 **[PyPI](https://pypi.org/project/dynaplex/)** ·